- Discussion:

 "31. counted … righteousness—"a just and rewardable action." for—or, "unto," to the procuring of righteousness, as in Ro 4:2; 10:4.
 Here it was a particular act, not faith, nor its object Christ; and what was procured was not justifying righteousness, or what was to be rewarded with eternal life; for no one act of man's can be taken for complete obedience.
 But it was that which God approved and rewarded with a perpetual priesthood to him and his descendants (Nu 25:13; 1 Ch 6:4, etc.)."

-God certainly rewards Christians for their faithfulness to Him.
-He blesses those who love and serve Him.
-But we are not justified by works of righteousness (Titus 3:5).
+God certainly procures a righteous status to those who are faithful to Him, but we are not justified by works of righteousness (Titus 3:5).
 We are saved because God is merciful.
 He saved us in spite of our unrighteousness (Deuteronomy 9:3-6; Ephesians 2:4-9).
-The gospel requires that one must believe in order to receive justification (John 20:31; Acts 16:29-32; Romans 3:28; Galatians 3:4-9; 2 Timothy 3:15; Revelation 21:6; 22:17).
-This righteous act of Phineas has nothing to do with him meriting justification in part by good works.
-Rather, God deemed this man's conduct to be righteous and assured him that the priesthood would not depart from his line.
+The gospel requires that one must believe in order to receive pardon from sin by God, not perform various deeds of merit.
+This righteous act of Phineas had nothing to do with him earning justification in part by good works.
+Rather, God considered his conduct to be righteous and assured him that the priesthood would not depart from his line.
+It is not as though Christ would commend His servants for driving spears into unconverted pagans.
+Christianity places a greater emphasis on grace and mercy than does Judaism.

 Excellent examination.
 RCC apologists keep grasping at straws to support their false works-based salvation.